$d$-connectivity of the random graph with restricted budget: Proof for the case

+We remark that an alternative proof of the above lemma uses the fact that a.a.s.\ the uniform random subgraph of $K_n$ on $n\log n/\omega$ edges has maximum independent set of size less than $\omega^3 n/\log n$.

 At this point, we condition on the a.a.s.\ event of Lemma~\ref{lemma non max deg} and on the coloured vertex degrees, that is, we associate to every vertex in the $i$-th matching a half-edge of colour $i$.
-Note that the fact that the $d$ matchings are chosen uniformly at random and independently of each other implies that after all $d$ iterations, Builder's graph may be constructed by pairing the half-edges uniformly at random while respecting the colouring.
+As the $d$ matchings are chosen uniformly at random and independently of each other, the coloured graph constructed in the auxiliary process is distributed according to a configuration model where the half-edges are paired uniformly at random while respecting the colouring.
 From this alternative viewpoint, edges with more than one colour are seen as multiedges with different colours.

-Our next step is to iteratively delete the vertices of degree at most $d-2$ and to analyse the remaining graph.
-For a graph $H$, we denote by $L(H)$ the set of vertices of degree 1 in $H$.
-We start with an easy structural lemma.

-\begin{lemma} Let $G$ be a graph with maximum degree $d$.
-Suppose that $H$ is an induced subgraph of $G$ such that $V(H)$ contains all vertices with degree at most $d-2$ in $G$, and that all vertices in $L(H)$ have degree $d$ in $G$.
-Then, the graph $G' = G\setminus (H\setminus L(H))$ contains only vertices of degree $d-1$ and $d$.
-Moreover, the number of vertices of degree $d-1$ in $G'$ is at most $|L(H)|+|\{v\in G: \deg_G(v) = d-1\}|$. \end{lemma} \begin{proof} First of all, note that the vertices in $G'$ that do not have the same degrees in $G$ and in $G'$ are exactly $L(H)$.
-Thus, the second statement of the lemma is implied by the previous observation and the first statement.

-To show the first statement, note that by deleting $H\setminus L(H)$ from $G$, the vertices in $L(H)$ lose exactly 1 neighbour in $G$.
-Since they have degree $d$ in $G$, this concludes the proof. \end{proof}
+Next, we describe an algorithm whose purpose it to find an almost-spanning subgraph with minimum degree $d-1$ where almost all vertices have degree $d$.
+While this graph is not $d$-connected, it will turn out that a.a.s.\ one can add $o(n)$ edges to make it $d$-connected.
+Thus, it is this well-connected subgraph that will be seen as a ``skeleton'' to which all remaining vertices will attach via $d$ edges in the next $(1+o(1))n\log n$ stages.

+The remainder of this stage focuses on the analysis of an exploration process $(\cA_s, \cP_s, \cN_s)_{s\ge 0}$ gradually revealing the random graph $G$ sampled from the coloured configuration model introduced above.
+In this exploration process, $\cA_s$ represents the set of \emph{active} vertices at step $s$ which are ``found'' by the process but we still do not know their entire neighbourhood in $G$, $\cP_s$ represents the set of \emph{passive} vertices whose entire neighbourhood has been revealed before step $s$ and $\cN_s$ represents the \emph{non-explored} vertices which were not yet ``found'' by the process.
+Our goal in the end of the exploration process is to find the \emph{$(d-1)$-core of $G$} (that is, the largest subgraph of $G$ with minimum degree at least $d-1$) without revealing its edges and ensure that only $o(n)$ vertices in this $(d-1)$-core have degree $d-1$.